San Jose Alcohol Detox Program

 - Feeling unable to function without alcohol

-Alcoholism can look different for everyone, but if you notice that drinking is interfering with any normal aspect of your life, you may have developed an alcoholism.
+Alcoholism can look different for everyone, but if you notice that drinking is interfering with any normal aspect of your life, you may have developed alcoholism.

 Alcohol Withdrawal Symptoms

 Alcohol dependence can result in a host of physical health issues as well as emotional disturbance and mental health concerns.
 Over time, alcohol dependence can cause issues like cirrhosis of the liver, Wernicke-Korsakoff syndrome (wet brain), depression, anxiety, social/interpersonal problems, and much more.
-One of the most dangerous aspects of alcohol dependence is withdrawal, which can be fatal without medical supervision.
+One of the most dangerous aspects of alcohol dependence is withdrawal, which can be fatal without proper supervision.
 The symptoms of alcohol withdrawal can include the following: